dylan-lang/dylan-tool/README.md

     describes where to find other packages, will be installed under `${DYLAN}/pkg/`.

-1. Clone and build this project:
+1. Clone and build the `dylan-tool` project:

         $ git clone https://github.com/cgay/dylan-tool
         $ cd dylan-tool